sunfishcode/c-ward/eyra/README.md

 ```

 With these three steps, this crate prints "Hello, world!".
 And under the
-covers, it uses [origin] to start and stop the program, [c-ward] to handle
+covers, it uses [Origin] to start and stop the program, [c-ward] to handle
 libc calls from `std`, and [rustix] to do the printing, so it's completely
 implemented in Rust.